 Supporters celebrate success of Journalism Diversity Fund

-More than 50 guests gathered at Pearson’s headquarters in London and Brien Beharrell, vice chairman, NCTJ gave a welcome address and accepted a cheque for £100,000 from David Pugh, managing director, Newspaper Licensing Agency.
+Robin Esser, executive managing editor of the Daily Mail, welcomed guests and Brien Beharrell, vice chairman of the NCTJ accepted a cheque for £100,000 from David Pugh, managing director of the Newspaper Licensing Agency.